 This post may contain affiliate links which give me a small commission at no extra charge to you.

 Before you know it, your baby will begin the new adventure of solid foods.
 It’s a good idea to begin researching solid food recommendations now, before you reach that point.
 Many moms skip pureed baby foods altogether and just move straight into finger foods.
 I’m a big fan of that!

 I would guess mostly due to their mess-free convenience.
 They are also easy for baby to pick up and do not pose a choking hazard.
 Not only that, but they are marketed as healthy baby snacks.
-I am here to tell you otherwise. 🙁
+But, I am here to tell you otherwise. 🙁

-Why should you find other healthy baby snacks to replace Cheerios or other O’s cereal?
-First of all, you should probably know that changing to organic cereal is not the answer here.
-Let me explain.
-I am sorry to be the bearer of bad news, but there are several reasons why I recommend finding other healthy baby snacks and avoiding dry cereals and other “baby puffs” all together.
-In fact, in my opinion, NOBODY should eat dry boxed cereal.
-(I know, hate me, right?)
-Here’s why….
+I am sorry to be the bearer of bad news, but there are several reasons why I recommend finding alternative healthy baby snacks and avoiding dry cereals and other “baby puffs” all together.

 1. The Dangers of Extrusion